GHASS19/Grid-Search-in-KNN-Model-Case-Study/README.md

 Recall .74

-- Grid Search Cross Validation for KNN:
+### - Grid Search Cross Validation for KNN:

 Best Score: .7526440879382056

 Best Parameters: n_neighbors: 31

-- Grid Search Cross Validation for Random Forest Model:
+### - Grid Search Cross Validation for Random Forest Model:

-Best Score: .7467289719626168
+A. Best Score: .7467289719626168

-Best Parameters: n_estimators: 300
+B. Best Parameters: n_estimators: 300

 ## 6. Conclusion:

-- The best model was the KNN with 31 different neighbors in predicting if a person had diabetes or not.
+### - The best model was the KNN with 31 different neighbors in predicting if a person had diabetes or not.
 It had a slightly better accuracy score of .752644 than the random forest model.